Master of Social Work (MSW) Programs in Colorado - Campus and Online

 A traditional MSW program is a full-length master’s degree program that offers training and instruction in social work.
 Like traditional master’s programs in many other fields, traditional MSW programs typically take four semesters or roughly two years for full-time students to complete.
 During this time, students in a traditional MSW program take didactic courses in the theories and general practice of social work and specialization coursework in clinical and/or macro practice social work.
 In addition, traditional MSW programs require students to complete at least 900 hours of field education at social work and human services agencies and organizations.
 Students who enroll on a part-time basis in a traditional MSW program can expect to add two or more semesters to the time it takes to earn their degree.

-All six of the schools in Colorado that offer MSW programs have a traditional MSW program option, and three of the schools offer their traditional MSW program in both on-campus and online formats.
+All six of the schools in Colorado that offer MSW programs have a traditional MSW program option, and two of the schools offer their traditional MSW program in both on-campus and online formats.

 Campus